kstenschke/doShell/README.md

 This project is a source-to-source (S2S) transpiler and runtime system.

-To directly get an idea of doShell's syntax and some of it's abilities, have a glance at the included /examples/.
+To rapidly get an idea of doShell's syntax and some of it's abilities, have a glance at the included /examples/.

 **What about Windows?**